 St. Laurent Centre is the dominant retail facility located in the eastern part of the City of Ottawa.
 Originally constructed in 1967, it was expanded in 1979, and further expanded in 1991.
 In addition, significant restorations occurred in 1997, 1998, 2003 and 2015.
 The site is 43 acres.
 St. Laurent has 200 stores and a parking capacity of 4,000 spaces.
 Major tenants include The Hudson's Bay, SportChek and GoodLife Fitness.
 The centre serves as a major stop for the Ottawa/Carlton public transit route, which is linked directly to the centre through underground and street level connections.
-The public transit route is currently being upgraded to a light rapid transit (LRT) line (scheduled for operation in 2018).
+The public transit route has also been recently upgraded to a light rapid transit (LRT) line.